maforget/ComicRack_FindImageResolution/README.md

 ##### Configuration are in File => Automation => Find Image Resolution (.NET) Config.

-Syntax similar to Library Organizer.
-You can reference any field from ComicRack or Custom.
+- Syntax similar to Library Organizer.
+You can reference any field from ComicRack even Customs one.
-Added Option for Force Recheck, to force checking of each image (slower).
-(If you have % set to 0, it will still check 2 pages)
+- Option to Force Recheck, will load each images into memory individually (slower), even if they were cached.
+(If you have % set to 0, it will check a minimum of 2 pages)
-Added help when you hover over certain elements of the configuration.
+- Check Help when you hover over certain elements in the configuration dialog.
-Added verification to prevent the text from being duplicated if you use it twice.
+- Verification to prevent the text from being duplicated if you use it twice.

 Library Organizer Syntax is anything between the `{` and `<` and `>` with `}` will be added as prefix & suffix.
 If the field is null or empty then no prefix & suffix will be used.
 You can use the GUI to easily set your commnds just like in the Library Organizer plugin.
 You can use any field, even custom fields.

 ![image](https://user-images.githubusercontent.com/11904426/229339516-f9531a33-2a6f-4ac1-917a-bcb77e7024a2.png)

-Normal replacement.
-"X" and "px" before and after Height will only be inserted if it has a value.
+Normal replacement. `X` and `px` before and after Height will only be inserted if it has a value.

 ![image](https://user-images.githubusercontent.com/11904426/229339517-87964dc2-4d8b-44de-8550-8b4ad51bf66f.png)

-You can also add any text outside the "{" "}" and it will always be inserted.
+You can also add any text outside the `{` `}` and it will always be inserted.

 ![image](https://user-images.githubusercontent.com/11904426/229339508-c42896ee-fcc7-4ae6-9d30-4177d9adb633.png)

-If you want to use Append Mode, add the field that you are targetting in the command.
+To Append to an existing field, add the field that you are targetting into the command.
 This will always be in the dropdown menu (Insert into Field).
-In the present example, a space will be added only if the ScanInformation field already contains a value.
-And if you don't want a space, can change it anything or a dot, or anything.
+In the present example, a space will be added only if the `ScanInformation` field already contains a value.
+And if you don't want a space, you can change it to anything you want, a dot, or anything.
-So if ScanInformation contains "TONER" => "TONER 2598px" and if empty "2598px".
+So if `ScanInformation` contains `TONER` => `TONER 2598px` and if `ScanInformation` is empty => `2598px`.

 ![image](https://user-images.githubusercontent.com/11904426/229339889-e217abe0-70a8-4131-865a-c2fbbc88caef.png)

-To have a new line between existing text, after inserting in the textbox just add a new line.
+To add a new line between existing text, just add it into the textbox by just adding a new line .

 ![image](https://user-images.githubusercontent.com/11904426/229339512-d1d665e6-179b-4781-bb61-7bee343250ce.png)